flowcommerce/examples-shopify/tapcart-integration/README.md

 ```

 ## Redirecting to Flow Checkout UI
 Sending users with a Shopify cart to Flow Checkout UI is done with our Shopify cart conversion API.
-POST to https://api.flow.io/fashionnova-sandbox/experiences/${experience}/shopify/cart/checkouts containing a shopify_cart object in the body which can be pull from Shopify API and replacing the experience token with the active session experience for the user being redirected.
-This experience value should already be stored from the geolocation step earlier.
+POST to https://api.flow.io/${organization_id}/experiences/${experience}/shopify/cart/checkouts containing a shopify_cart object in the body. shopify_cart can be pulled directly from Shopify API and replace the experience and organization_id tokens with values taken from the the active session for the user being redirected.
+This session data should already be stored from the geolocation step earlier.

 Below is a reflection of the Shopify objects expected for this checkout redirect to work properly:
 ```json